The cellular-enabled Apple Watch has the SIM built in

 Apple is bringing live sports to the Apple TV 4K

-Essentially the eSIM is a SIM card that is permanently soldered to the device’s board, removing the need for the plastic card that holds the chip, the locking mechanism that keeps it in place, and the little tray that lets you swap it out.
-The resulting chip can be much smaller and perform the same job of providing the wireless hardware what network you’re on and so on.
+Essentially the eSIM is a SIM card that is permanently soldered to the device’s board, removing the need for the plastic card that holds the chip, the locking mechanism that keeps it in place and the little tray that lets you swap it out.
+The resulting chip can be much smaller and perform the same job of providing the wireless hardware which network you’re on, and so on.

 It was originally intended for embedded devices in industrial and commercial settings.
 In this case, it lets Apple integrate wireless service without adding a SIM door or making room for a normal card, even the smallest of which is huge by the standards of the electronics in the Apple Watch.